techidaily/site-youtube-stream/source/_posts/in-2024-professional-content-creators-guide-studio-vs-beta-platform.md

 <img height="0" width="0" src="https://ephamedtechinc.pxf.io/i/5597632/2137204/26400" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### 7\.
-My Depression/Anxiety or Mental Health Story

-Behind all their smiles and outrageous on-camera personas, there are a lot of YouTubers who are dealing with depression and anxiety.
-Beauty and fashion YouTuber Alyssa Forever not only shared her story on how she dealt with her depression but gave tips and ways to be happier.
-If you are facing depression, anxiety, or some other mental illness, it can give others hope if you share your story.

-### 8\.
-Narrated Autobiopic

-Narrated Autobiopic videos are a great way to share your story or advice in a cinematic way.
-You can be as creative as you want to be.
-YouTuber Evelyn From the Internets posted a narrated autobiopic called “For People Who Feel Behind In Life” that comically introduces her story.

 ### 9\.
 25 Facts About Me Tag

 This is probably one of the easiest ways to share things about yourself when starting as a YouTuber or even if you’re a veteran.
 Viewers are always looking to learn more interesting things about you so you are more relatable.
 I’ve been a fan of Vasseur Beauty for a few years now and was surprised by many of the things she shared about herself.